FixMyBerlin/fixmy.frontend/README.md

 to add to this project yourself?
 Go ahead and check the [contribution guide](CONTRIBUTING.md).

+We use [VSCode](https://code.visualstudio.com/) for as an IDE.
+It is recommended to do so.

 ## Installation

 We recommend using [nvm](https://github.com/nvm-sh/nvm) or [asdf](https://asdf-vm.com/) to run this project with the Node version specified in `.nvmrc` and [`.tool-versions`](.tool-versions).